tongdysoft/MQTTDeviceTestingTool/README.md

 1. Open the `.dmg` file of the corresponding platform in Release, find the `.app` file inside, and copy it to the `Applications` folder.
 2. Right click on the `.app` file and select `Show Package Contents`.
 3. Edit the `Contents/Resources/run.sh` script file, and add parameters at the comment position.

+The `Contents/Resources/MqttClientTestTool_macOS64` file can be extracted separately and run in the terminal.

 ## Build